“When you avoid tough conversations, you trade short-term discomfort for long-term dysfunction.” – Peter Bromberg, leader, speaker, coach

 5. Start on a Human Note

 Break the ice: offer a drink, ask how things are going.
-Express their value to the team, then gently introduce the concern using facts, not judgments.
+Express their value to the team, then gently but firmly introduce the concern using facts, not judgments.

 Try: “I’ve noticed you’ve been coming in around 9:30 recently.
 Is everything okay?”

-This shows curiosity, not criticism – and opens the door for solutions.
+This shows curiosity, not criticism.
+It opens the door for solutions.

 6. Expect Emotions

 Even with a respectful tone, reactions can get emotional.
-Prepare in advance for how you’ll respond to frustration, denial, or sadness.
+Prepare in advance for how you will respond to frustration, denial, or sadness.

 7. Set Clear Follow-Ups